The CPQ Implementation Guide and Avoiding Common Pitfalls

 For CPQ implementations, there’s no one size fits all solution for manufacturers.
 Projects are unique based on several different factors.
 That’s why it’s critical to start the project with realistic expectations.
 Defining pain points, targets and business benefits are some normal expectations.
 A common issue for manufacturers with CPQ projects is starting with too large of a scope.
 In a roadmap workshop creating the minimal viable product (MVP) is important.
 The MVP usually starts by planning a phased rollout where it begins with one integration, one product, or one market.

 Another key process for a successful roadmap is talking to the different users of the CPQ.
 For instance, sales and engineering will probably use the product in different ways, making it important to take into consideration their insights for a successful rollout.
 Including someone who understands the inner workings of the various systems you use will also help enable a smooth process.
+You need to address the needs of your team at every level, and that includes learning the details of how people in your organization operate and how the right CPQ solution could benefit them.

 Define your users